 Check out the New Samsi, it is the most popular Japanese restaurant in town.
 Located at 36 Whitworth Street, the sushi here is worth tasting.

 Take a trip down to Rome, it is the capital of Italy and is one of the oldest cities in Europe.
 Get amazed to see the Trevi Fountain or take a closer look at the Italian masterpieces at Galleria Nazionale d’Arte Moderna, Rome has attractions for everyone.
 With airline ticket prices are on all time high, it is better for you to chalk out your travel itinerary to Rome carefully.
-From cheap vacation deals to budget accommodation, try to save as much you can.

 - Visiting the Magnificent Colosseum